naturalisticbrain/research-journal/research-journal/intro.md

 The [ReproNim](https://www.repronim.org/) (**Repro**ducible **N**euro**im**aging Computation) section includes tools & packages for which I am part of the developer/mantainance team.

 The links in this jounral are semi-public.
-If you are not part of the team, please do not be surprised for having no access.
+If you are part of the team but have no access, please let me know.

 ```{tableofcontents}
 ```